Prism-lengjing/APrism-Home/README.en.md

 - Translation files are located in `messages/zh.json` (Chinese) and `messages/en.json` (English).
 - Route structure is `/[locale]/path`, e.g., `/zh/about` or `/en/about`.
 - Default language configuration is in `src/i18n/request.ts`.

+## 📧 Email Configuration

+This project uses `nodemailer` to send emails.
+You need to configure an SMTP service (e.g., Feishu Enterprise Mail, Gmail).
+See `.env.local.example` for detailed configuration.

 ## 🐳 Docker Deployment